Tank (American singer): Acting

 He was a contributor to the score of the film adaptation of the musical Dreamgirls, in which he had a cameo.
 He was also featured in the movie Preacher's Kid.
 Tank played Donovan in Born Again Virgin (2015–2016).
-He also played recording company executive Jheryl Busby in the BET miniseries The New Edition Story (2017), The Bobby Brown Story (2018) and T.I. & Tiny: Friends & Family Hustle (2018).
+He also played recording company executive Jheryl Busby in the BET miniseries The New Edition Story (2017), The Bobby Brown Story (2018), and appeared in T.I. & Tiny: Friends & Family Hustle (2018).

+In March of 2025, Babbs made his Broadway debut in Hell's Kitchen assuming the role of Davis, previously portrayed by Brandon Victor Dixon.
+He serves as a limited replacement and featured performer in the production for an 11-week engagement.

+Podcast

+Tank and his manager, J. Valentine, are the hosts of their own streaming podcast, R&B Money Podcast, where they interview popular R&B recording artists, songwriters, producers, and other legends of the genre, discussing industry topics with R&B music at its center.
+The podcast is most popular on the YouTube platform.

 Personal life

-He got engaged to his longtime girlfriend Zena Foster on January 16, 2017.
-They've been together on and off since 2000 and share two children, Zion and Zoey.
+Tank got engaged to his longtime girlfriend Zena Foster on January 16, 2017.
+The couple have two children, Zion and Zoey.
 They were married in Los Angeles, California, on July 22, 2018.
-There were several celebrities in the ceremony, including Kelly Rowland, Jamie Foxx, Larenz Tate, LeToya Luckett, Steelo Brim and many more.

 Tank is also the father of three more children from previous relationships: Jordan, Ryen, and Durrell Jr.